Deltares/GEOLib/docs/dev/models/dsettlement.rst

     - Each boundary in the geometry besides the surface level and the bottom, is required to be used twice.
 Once as the top boundary of one layer, and another time as the bottom boundary of another layer.
     - When you desire to set up a boundary with vertical parts, it is required to arrange the points of the boundary from left to right and from bottom to top.

-It is important that you pay attention to the above requirements, as d-settlement does not return an error when the above requirements are not fulfilled.
+It is important that you pay attention to the above requirements, as D-Settlement does not return an error when the above requirements are not fulfilled.
 Instead an unwanted geometry is generated.
 Below, a visual example is given of how a geometry should be created.

 ..  image:: /figures/dsettlement/simple_geometry_example.png